bcbi/julia_tutorials/plotting/PITCHME.md

 ---
 ## PlotlyJS/Plotly

+* Wrapper of plotly.js, a javascript library built on top of d3.js.
-Both libraries have basically identical interface, the first one uses local resources, the later the cloud.
+* The first one uses local resources, the later the cloud.
-Plotly.js is built on top of d3.js and stack.gl to create a high-level, declarative charting library. plotly.js ships with 20 chart types, including 3D charts, statistical graphs, and SVG maps.
-PlotlyJS is the corresponding Julia interface.
-This package constructs plotly graphics using all local resources.
-To interact or save graphics to the Plotly cloud, use the plotly.jl library.

 +++
 ### Pros:
-* Tons of functionality/Super configurable
+* Tons of functionality
+* Super configurable
 * 2D and 3D
 * Mature library
 * Interactivity (even when inline)